 We believe that the new lightweight, recyclable PV modules that have emerged from our research are ideally suited for the Solar Beetle.
-They are currently being prepared for large scale production.
+They are currently being prepared for large-scale production.
 The 2×1 meter base panel weighs ten kilograms.
 The Sun Beetle’s shield is made of recyclable plastic and can be filled with water for extra weight.
 The beetles are stackable and can be moved in larger numbers.
 A Sun Beetle weighs a total of about 25 kilograms.
 The Sun Beetles are on land that needs to settle down.
 Think of the meadow after grazing or a plot after crop rotation.

 Sun beetles provide a varied, more natural and healthier landscape as a backdrop for recreation.
-The solar beetle consists of an armor with integrated solar panels.
+The solar beetle consists of an armour with integrated solar panels.
 The surface is 4m2.
 The yield is about 90% compared to the standard black panel.

 The sun beetle is anchored in place by filling it with water.
 Finally, the solar beetle made of bioplastic, and therefore 100% reusable after work is done.
 The sun beetles can be made in any desired colour so that they enhance the landscape experience for the tourists.
 Our levee beetles are bicoloured.
 The colour changes by moving along it.
 This is fun for the passer-by, the way there is different from the way back.
 And up close, it’s an intriguing array of colour pixels.